Rahulcdry07/PDF2JSON/docs/GITHUB_MCP_SUMMARY.md

 ## Overview

-Successfully integrated GitHub MCP (Model Context Protocol) server into the PDF2JSON project, enabling AI assistants to interact with GitHub repositories through natural language.
+Successfully integrated GitHub MCP (Model Context Protocol) server into the EstimateX project, enabling AI assistants to interact with GitHub repositories through natural language.

 ## What Was Added